cyetheguy/Uark_AR_Colorblindness_Experience/README.md

 Select the device (Android or Meta Quest 3) you wish to deploy to in the dropdown in `Run Device`.
 (Press `Refresh` if your device is not listed).<br><br>
 Select `Build and Run`, save your `.apk`, and the project component will be deployed to your device!
 Congrats!

+## File Formats
+This repository contains several distinct sub-projects, mini-games, and templates.
+The following list denotes each production subfolder, and what their custom file structure looks like (ignore Unity settings):<br><br>
+\* <ins>**Shanaka/TritanopiaShanakaHMD**</ins><br>
+&emsp;Files are stored in main Assets directory.<br>
+&emsp;- **Scripts:** Houses the specialized logic for generating and managing a playable grid.
+It includes scripts for handling player inputs, enforcing puzzle rules, managing the overall game state, and a dedicated controller for the Tritanopia filter.<br>
+&emsp;- **Prefabs:** Contains the pre-configured grid cells, the interactive puzzle cubes that the player manipulates, and the master game setups ready to be dropped into a scene.<br>
+&emsp;- **Materials & Shaders:** Features a robust set of color-coded materials tailored for puzzle solving (e.g., standard red, blue, green) alongside their specific Tritanopia-filtered counterparts to demonstrate visual differences.<br>
+\* <ins>**cyetheguy**</ins><br>
+&emsp;`Resources` folder used to store dynamic assets.<br>
+&emsp;- **Scripts:** Drives the mechanics of the game.
+This includes the behavioral logic for the snake's movement and growth, logic for spawning collectible fruits and poison, and scripts that allow the user to toggle between different colorblind perspectives (Deuteranopia, Protanopia, Tritanopia).
+It also includes systems for detecting physical AprilTags via the camera.<br>
+&emsp;- **Prefabs:** Pre-built, modular pieces for the game, including the snake's segmented anatomy, distinct fruit/obstacle items, and filter-specific candidate objects.<br>
+&emsp;- **Materials:** Specific visual skins customized to demonstrate how in-game hazards and rewards (fruits, poisons, ground planes) appear under various colorblind conditions.<br>
+&emsp;- **Images & Textures:** Reference charts and textures that visually depict the different colorblind conditions and game UI elements.<br>
+\* <ins>**pokhareldiwash112**</ins><br>
+&emsp;Unlike the other projects, it relies heavily on LUTs (Look-Up Tables) rather than Shader Graphs.<br>
+&emsp;- **Scripts:** Contains mechanics for VR/AR physical interaction, specifically the logic for dragging and manipulating 3D objects in physical space.
+It also handles managing UI start and end screen transitions.
+&emsp;- **Prefabs:** Houses the primary interactive objects (like grab-able cubes) used to test physics and physical interactions within the scene.<br>
+&emsp;- **LUT Textures & Images:** Instead of standard shaders, this module utilizes customized Look-Up Table (LUT) image files to perform advanced color grading on the camera, accurately simulating Protanopia, Deuteranopia, and Tritanopia.<br>
+&emsp;- **External Models:** A collection of self-contained, imported 3D asset packs used to populate the environment.
+This features low-poly models of marine life, boats, and treasure crates, complete with their own specific textures.<br><br>
 # Contributions
 | Name | GitHub Account |
 | :--- | :--- |